2. The Cold War becomes global: China and the impact of multipolarity on international relations, 1949-71

 Mao Zedong envisioned China as a transformative global actor, championing what he called “Continuous International Revolution.”
 This ambition aligned with the post-war wave of decolonisation, as China sought to position itself as a leader among newly independent nations, challenging Western imperialism and the Soviet Union’s dominance over the communist bloc.
 China's influence spanned multiple arenas, from direct involvement in the Korean and Indochinese wars to its leadership in the Bandung Conference and ideological export of Maoism.

 The periodisation of this study, 1949 to 1971, captures the PRC’s foundational years and its rise as an international actor, culminating in its inclusion as a permanent member of the UN Security Council.
+By 1971, the Cold War had evolved beyond a purely bipolar struggle between the US and USSR.
+China’s growing assertiveness contributed to the emergence of a multipolar order, in which global power was more distributed among several key players rather than dominated solely by the two superpowers.
+This shift not only influenced Cold War diplomacy but also laid the foundation for China’s future economic and political transformation.
 During these decades, China's foreign policy evolved, reflecting its complex relationships with both the USA and the USSR.
 From the Sino-Soviet alliance and its eventual split to the early hostility and later rapprochement with the USA, China played a pivotal role in shaping the dynamics of the Cold War.

 This chapter explores the ideological underpinnings of Maoist foreign policy, China’s strategic interventions in the Third World, and the fluctuating nature of Sino-Soviet and Sino-American relations.
 It seeks to assess the extent of China’s impact on the Cold War and how its actions reflected both regional ambitions and broader global transformations.